MhdMartini/backtracking_search_algorithm/README.md

 # backtracking_search_algorithm
-Uninformed search of map with obstacles
+Uninformed DFS of map with obstacles.
+Sample map is provided in the maps directory.